Operations and Security

 Click on Next to proceed.

-The next screen allows you to configure storage mappings type to use and it’s associated variables.
-We will leave these as default as these have already been configured on the backend and you do not need to change them. |
+The next screen allows you to configure storage mappings type to use and its associated variables.
+We will leave these as default as these have already been configured on the backend and you do not need to change them.

 -